WojciechMatuszewski/programming-notes/devops/postgresql.md

 - The PostgreSQL differs from MySQL.

+- Most of the contents of this document applies to SQL, but there are some PostgreSQL specific things as well.

 ## Schema

 - The data you have in the database should be the smallest possible.